Vipercommand85/my_journey/PHP/PHP_notes.md

 class Database
 {

-/**function that will get the datebase connection that can be used in any script *
+/**function that will get the database connection that can be used in any script *
 * @return PDO object Connection to the database server
 *